We’ve all been there – it’s a hot summer’s day, but you’re on your period like “Thanks, Mother Nature!”.

 Overall, the use of tampons is a suitable way of swimming during your periods.
 Ensure to pick the right sizes of tampon that will provide you comfort.

-I’ve highlighted the best tampons for swimming with heavy flow and light flow for you as above.
+I’ve highlighted the best tampons for swimming with heavy flow and light flow for above.

-Also, absorbencies are a crucial aspect of tampons that you have to consider when purchasing tampons for use.
+Also, absorbencies are a crucial aspect of tampons that you have to consider when purchasing tampons for the purpose of swimming.

 Tampons can be worn by anyone including a virgin, and there should be no pain if you insert them correctly.